Current Project Status

 On February 10, 2022, the Committee met and continued to discuss and debate the overall vision/approach for the Holland Lands.
 Members also provided comments on the display boards to be used during the planned community engagement campaign.
 The display boards will be edited and circulated for final approval in March 2022.
 Read the Minutes from the 02-10-2022 meeting here.

 On April 22, 2022, an Open House was held at the Gibsons Public Market to launch the community engagement phase of this project.
 Large presentation boards provided attendees with information about the initial work that was done by the Holland Lands Revitalization Select Committee, as well as options for future initiatives on the Holland Lands.
 Committee members attended the event and were available to answer questions.
-Input from the community will continue to be gathered until Friday, May 20, 2022.
+Input from the community was gathered until June 2, 2022.